Hoyasumii/avengers-endgame/README.md

 GAMORA (2014): He won't like that.

 THANOS (2014): His alternative is death, then.
-[Thanos wipes his double-bladed sword] Ronan's obse
+[Thanos wipes his double-bladed sword] Ronan's obses